samsonnagamani/GerConomy/README.md

 **Note**: The player has to be in a team to use commands.
 Team-ing is a built-in Bukkit feature.

-To set up an account, run the command "/createaccount"
+To set up an account, just reconnect to the server.

 The default player and team balance is £50